imabhishek02/state-card/README.md

 Your users should be able to:

-- The use of on android of this web application will be updated soon.
+- The use of on android of this web application will be updated soon here.

 - View the optimal layout depending on their device's screen size